riipon1/living-sahara/README.md

 * In the future I would improve my wesbite by adding more in depth content so that there is returning users who can select activities they would like to book and directly send a request using a textarea field.

+## Acknowledgments
+- [Code Institute](https://codeinstitute.net/) for all tutor and support assistance.